ricardobrg/website/src/docs/development/add-to-app/ios/add-flutter-screen.md

   self.flutterEngine = [[FlutterEngine alloc] initWithName:@"my flutter engine"];
   // Runs the default Dart entrypoint with a default Flutter route.
   [self.flutterEngine run];
+  // Used to connect plugins (only if you have plugins with iOS platform code).
   [GeneratedPluginRegistrant registerWithRegistry:self.flutterEngine];
   return [super application:application didFinishLaunchingWithOptions:launchOptions];
 }